C6528 H10072 N1732 O2042 S42

 Status: This study is currently recruiting participants.

-Purpose: The purpose of this trial is to evaluate vedolizumab’s safety and ability to control viral load levels in individuals with undergoing a structured treatment interruption of ART.5
+Purpose: The purpose of this trial is to evaluate vedolizumab’s safety and ability to control viral load levels in individuals with undergoing an analytical treatment interruption of ART.6

 Study Names: EHVA T02/ANRS VRI07; NCT04120415